ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 statement 120.
 When the subroutine is entered from statement 210, the computer goes back to statement 220.

-The user must be very careful not to write a program in which a GO&SUB appears inside a subroutine which itself is entered via a GCjSUB; it just won't work.
+The user must be very careful not to write a program in which a GOSUB appears inside a subroutine which itself is entered via a GOSUB; it just won't work.

 As a complete illustration, the next page contains a program that determines the Greatest Common Divisor of three integers, using the celebrated Euclidean